 "Oh Aunt Bette, I remember going to the Girls Club too!"

-"I certainly feel closer to you in experinence than I do my children.
+"I certainly feel closer to you in experinence than I do to my children.
 I've entered into the ancestor range...actually I tell people that I feel like I am 'an ancestor in training.'
 I don't mind it, either."
+I laugh.

-My dad used to say this to me a lot as he got to that age, say his mid-80s.
+I recalled for Aunt Bette what my dad used to say to me as he got to be in his mid-80s.
 I'd say "Dad, I can't deal with you and Mom dying..."
-And I tell Aunt Bette that as a child I found it very very difficult to think about death.
-It was especially a problem during summer vacations when I had a lot of time on my hands to ponder, and to worry.
+I tell Aunt Bette that as a child, I found it very very difficult to think about death.
+It was especially a problem for me during summer vacations when I had a lot of time on my hands to ponder, and to worry.

 "I'd wait for Dad to come home from work during those long summer days and I'd go into Mom and Dad's bedroom and start crying, and carrying on.
 I'd say 'I don't want you to ever die.'"

-And Mom and Dad would try to soothe me, saying "Oh honey, now don't be worrying about that honey.
+Naturally, Mom and Dad would try to soothe me, saying "Oh honey, now don't be worrying about that.
 We are going to live a long, long time."

-Ah but then when Dad was well into his eighties, I was in my early 60s, and I would say once again I was struggling with the idea of he and Mom dying.
+When Dad was well into his eighties, I was in my early 60s, and I would say once again to him that I was struggling with the idea of him and Mom dying.
 "I don't know how to let you go Dad.
 You or Mom!"
-And what I didn't say, but didn't have to say, was I had trouble thinking about my own mortality.
+What I didn't say to him, but didn't have to say, was that I was troubled thinking about my own mortality.

-Dad could be a bear displaying outbursts of what we called fondly the "Orzo" temper, but in this case, he was instead very very sweet with me.
-"Oh, Sparky (his favorite nickname for me was Sparky, or Spargegela in Italian) when you get there you'll be ready."
+Dad could be such a bear sometimes -- displaying outbursts of what we called fondly the "Orzo" temper -- but in this case, he was instead very, very sweet to me.
+"Oh, Sparky, (his favorite nickname for me was Sparky, or "Spargegela," in Italian) when you get there, you'll be ready."

 I told this to Aunt Bette: "Dad was amazing..I really appreciate now what an incredible dad he was.
 And my mom, she was so amazing too."